holochain/holochain-rust/doc/holochain_101/src/zome/api_functions.md

 A zome API function is any Holochain core functionality that is exposed as a callable function within zome code.

-Compare this to a lifecycle function, which is implemented in the zome language and called by Holochain.
+Compare this to a callback function, which is implemented in the zome language and called by Holochain.

 So, zome functions are called by Holochain, which execute logic in the zome